Race and crime: Research and studies

-When considering the research and studies that have been focused on the statistical rates and notable differences between race and crime, it is important to understand possible underlying issues, assumptions and/or biases that may occur.
-For example, previous studies have attempted to obtain statistical rates by disaggregating crime rates and/or employing rate specific crime rates.
+When considering the research and studies that have been focused on the statistical rates and notable differences between race and crime, it is important to understand possible underlying issues, assumptions or biases that may occur.
+For example, previous studies have attempted to obtain statistical rates by disaggregating crime rates or employing race specific crime rates.
 However, this was shown to result in an overrepresentation of specific racial groups such as blacks and other racial minorities (including both delinquents and adults).
 Other prior (and even current) studies have also utilized data such as victimization data, homicide data, and violent crimes.
 However, some of these approaches had limitations, resulting in overrepresentation or incorrect assumptions.
-Possible limitations to consider are the utilization of only one measurement of discrimination and/or race-crime statistics, the omission of information or facts, and relying on and/or examining subsets and overtly broad information and data sets.
+Possible limitations to consider are the utilization of only one measurement of discrimination or race-crime statistics, the omission of information or facts, and relying on subsets and overtly broad information and data sets.

-Data in 2012 presents evidence backing the racial disparities in crime for minorities: